dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 ## Objectives
-- Predict wildfire damage potential based on environmental, geographical and social data.
+- Predict wildfire potential dmaging impacts based on environmental, geographical and social data.
 - Extrapolate statewide wildfire coverage by integrating daily weather data and fire records through analysis of a grid network across California.
-- Analyze daily time series data spanning **5 years** of California wildfire history and weather.
+- Analyze daily time series data spanning **6 years** of California wildfire history and weather.
 - Integrate ArcGIS for **spatial analysis**, results interpretation, and to aid in the construction of the dataset.
 - Compare several multi-classification modelling techniques with a focus on tree models like `XGBoost`,`Random Forest`, and  `Light GBM`.
-- Compare class balancing techniques between `RandomUnderSampler`, `SMOTE`, and unbalanced and measure their effect on model performance.
+- Compare class balancing techniques like `RandomUnderSampler`, `SMOTE`, with unbalanced performance.
-- Utilize interpolation techniques on results to create geospatial visualizations that illustrate local and regional risk patterns as they evolve over time.
+- Utilize interpolation techniques to create geospatial visualizations that illustrate local and regional wildfire risk patterns as they evolve over time.
 - Analyze and identify the most important relationships between wilfire severity and risk factors.

 ## Key Initial Insights: